Paul-Andre/Wew-Lisp/README.md

 This is a lisp interpreter I am writing for fun using nothing but assembly (x86_64 NASM) and linux syscalls.

-At this point it is nowhere near functional, but can already interpret programs of the form:
+Even though it lacks many features, it can already execute simple programs, for example:

 ```scheme
 (define factorial (lambda (n)